 - What are they?
 Xbox Series X and the PlayStation 5 are the forthcoming next-gen games consoles from Microsoft and Sony, set to deliver more ambitious and graphically impressive gaming experiences than ever before.

 - What can I play on it?
 We've seen some big games so far like Spider-Man Miles Morales and Halo Infinite (which has been delayed) but we're expecting even more soon.
-Keep in mind that both consoles will have elements of backwards compatibility, and we’re expecting games like Cyberpunk 2077 to make an appearance on both machines.
+Keep in mind that both consoles will have elements of backwards compatibility, and we’re expecting most third-party games like Cyberpunk 2077 to make an appearance on both machines in the early days.

 - Is the PS5 more powerful than Xbox Series X?
 Their processing capabilities seem pretty similar so far, but Microsoft appears to have a slight advantage when it comes to raw specs.

 The PlayStation 5 will run off a custom-built version of the third generation AMD Ryzen chipset, packing in 8 cores with the company's new Zen 2 architecture and Navi graphics.
 The CPU will run at 3.5GHz.
 The GPU offers 36 compute units running at 2.23GHz and offering 10.28TFLOPs.
 Those parts are paired with 16GB of GDDR6 with a bandwidth of 448GB/s.
 It’s a system that will be able to support ray tracing – a performance-intensive lighting technique that has previously been the reserve of expensive high-end PC GPUs, and which we now know will be "built into the GPU hardware" for the PS5.

 Sony has also talked of the console setting a new "gold standard" in immersive, 3D audio, particularly for those using a headset whilst playing.
 (Some leaked patents, too, show off some intense ventilation design for handling all that processing power, which could explain the console's unique appearance).
 We've learned that Sony is delivering this audio through the Tempest Engine, which can handle hundreds of sound sources, for a more realistic audio environment.

 The PS5 will also support screen resolutions of up to 8K – far higher than the standard 1080p HD of most people’s televisions, let alone that of the increasingly popular 4K.
 It’ll also work at 120Hz refresh rates, allowing for super-smooth movement in games.
 These are incredibly performance-intensive specs, so we wouldn’t expect a game to hit these standards regularly (not to mention requiring an expensive TV that will support them), but it’s good to see what Sony is aiming at.